J Visa

 WHAT ARE THE RESTRICTIONS FOR A SHORTTERM SCHOLAR ON A J-1 VISA?

-• No program extensions are permitted;
+• No program extensions are allowed.

-• No change category will be considered;
+• No change of category will be considered.

 ARE THERE RESTRICTIONS ON THE SPONSOR OF A SHORTTERM SCHOLAR ON A J-1 VISA?